Jenniferazeng/hyphenateinc.github.io/pages/server/server_product_overview.md

 ------------------------------------------------------------------------

-## Basic architecture of Easemob server
+## Basic architecture of Chat Server

 When a user registers in the [Easemob developer management backend](https://console.easemob.com/), he/she needs to fill in an "Enterprise ID".
 This is because Easemob is a multi-tenant cloud service platform, and Easemob supports a two-level structure of "Enterprise" (or team) - "App".
 That is, in the Easemob platform, the data between each enterprise ID is strictly isolated from each other, and the data between each APP within each enterprise ID is also strictly isolated from each other.